Rarest UK stamps

 The Tyrian Plum$159,500

 The Tyrian Plum is one of the rarest British stamps that is valued at over £100,000.
 This interesting philatelic item was released during the reign of Edward VII.
 The stamp was released to replace the two-colour two-penny stamp that had the profile of King Edward VII.
 The majority of stamps was destroyed and immediately withdrawn because of the sudden death of the King that year in May.
 Only a tiny handful got into the market and only 12 known examples left undestroyed.
 That is the reason why the Tyrian Plum stamps are so rare and valuable today.
 This stamp was sold from the Chartwell Collection for $159,500.

 The Roses Error stamp with the face value of 13p was issued in 1978.
-Today this stamp is worth £130,000.
 The peculiarity of this issue is that its face value (13p) was not printed on three stamps.
 The reason of such an error is not known.
+The error was discovered before issue and all copies of the stamp should have been destroyed.
 So, there are only three Roses Error stamps left in the world.
-Two of the stamps are owned by the Queen and the third item is possessed by the anonymous stamp collector.
+Two of the stamps are owned by the Queen and the third item is possessed by the anonymous stamp collector who bought it for $118,317 at Stanley Gibbons auction in 2015.
 Misprinted stamps are in enormous demand among collectors as they are very rare and valuable.